mjendruk/qttokenedit/README.md

 - [ ] Only move operations are supported for drag and drop.
 - [ ] The widget does not rescale when moving between windows with difference DPI scaling
 - [ ] Add unit tests for the testable parts of the widget
+- [ ] Implement a Qt Designer plugin

 ## References